Pull to refresh

 Level of difficulty

-The first three meetups of the Portable SystemVerilog Examples group at Hacker Dojo in Mountain View, California were a kind of brainstorming sessions.
-We discussed the electronic industry, the essence of modern chip design, and the challenges to educate new design engineers.
-Now we are moving into a new mode of action.
-We are going to have weekly meetings of the core R&D team and monthly or bi-monthly events for a larger audience.
+The first meetups of the Portable SystemVerilog Examples group at Hacker Dojo in Mountain View, California were a kind of brainstorming sessions.
+We discussed the electronic industry, the essence of modern chip design, and the challenges of educating new design engineers.
+Then we moved to a new mode of action.
+We started weekly meetings of the core R&D team with the goal to prepare educational materials for the events for a larger audience.
+The meetings are generally held on Sundays from 11 pm to 2 pm.
+If you cannot come to Mountain View, you can join online.

 We are focusing on interview-level microarchitectural and CPU design examples, providing FPGA vendor-neutral infrastructure and compatibility with open-source ASIC design tools.